 ITI Computers is a Croatian-based software company that specialises in the development of IT solutions for the leisure, tourism and hospitality sectors.
-Bound by a consistent typographic and monogrammatic design solution but divided by an organic and systematic contrast of context, creative agency Bunch developed a new visual identity for ITI and that of its leading management product Diventa which delivers an interesting richness to familiar technological cues.
+Bound by a consistent typographic and monogrammatic design solution but divided by an organic and systematic contrast of context, creative agency Bunch developed a new logo and print solution for ITI and its leading management product Diventa, which delivers an interesting richness to familiar technological cues.

 Unified under a consistent technological and analytical theme but divided by a broader and more communicative context, Bunch’s identity solution is an interesting juxtaposition of systems-based organisation and everyday accessibility.
 It cleverly draws together the statistical aspect of what is an emotionally driven consumer experience, the analytical power of the business and the management of personal data.
 A duality that perhaps draws its inspiration from the front and back-of-house structure of the hospitality industry.